Latest posts by Eric Gilbert

 Make your emails mobile-friendly

-Most people check their phones 150 times a day, for a mere 70 seconds, according to Google Research.
+Most people check their phones 150 times a day, for a mere 70 seconds.
 Additionally, GoDaddy data shows that over a 10-day period, nearly half (46 percent) of customers who opened GoDaddy Email Marketing emails opened them on a smartphone or tablet.
 Many online shoppers are scrolling through their inboxes and scanning email subject lines on the go.

 In fact, millennials are 63 percent more likely to be swayed into making a purchase after receiving a promotional email than their Gen X or Baby Boomer counterparts.